eriknyquist/deep_space_trader/README.rst

   section in this document for more details about this window).

 * **Item display table**: Displays all items available for purchase on the current planet.
+  Consists of four columns:

+  * **"Base price delta"** shows the difference between the cost of the item on the current planet and the base price of the item (shown in the `"Prices" window`_), as a percentage.
-  Consists of three columns: The rightmost column, labelled "Cost", displays the cost of 1 item.
-The middle column, labelled "Quantity available", shows the number of items available for purchase on the current planet.
-The leftmost column, labelled "Item type", shows the item name.
+  * **"Cost"** shows the cost of 1 item on the current planet.
+  * **"Quantity available"** shows the quantity of an item available for purchase on the current planet.
+  * **"Item type"** shows the name of the item.

   The player can attempt to buy an item by double-clicking on the item name within the item display table.
-Pressing enter with an item selected will display a new window showing the item price over time (from day 1 until the current day).
+Pressing enter with an item selected will display a new window showing the item price over time, from day 1 until the current day (see `Item price history window`_).

 **"Items on your ship" section**